erwindon/SaltGUI/docs/README.md

 ```
 The display of the IP-numbers can simply be disabled by choosing a non-existing grain or by choosing a non-existing prefix.

+SaltGUI will retrieve cached grains information when variable `saltgui_use_cache_for_grains` is set to `true`.
+In that case, unreachable minions will appear without warnings for that.
+In all cases, the information may be less accurate.

 ## Pillars
 Pillars potentially contain security senstitive information.
 Therefore their values are initially hidden.